 When we talk about “wide windows,” we refer to windows with a width greater than 4‘.
 This covers full wall windows that stretch far beyond what normal window treatments would cover.
 When designing for wide windows, Charlotte homeowners might want to think about how well a window treatment will let them keep their privacy and block light and temperature flow that wide windows usually allow.
 Lastly, wide window treatments should be low maintenance in operating, since there’s a lot of real estate that they’ll need to cover.

 Our recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their simple look works well with wide windows.
-A panel track is a type of shade with wide panels of fabric that slide across a track that are perfect for wide windows.
+A panel track is a type of shade with wide panels of fabric that move across a track that are perfect for wide windows.
 Plantation shutters add a little better privacy and energy efficiency compared to shades, so if keeping your home cool is a priority, shutters might be your best bet.

 Our recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can typically be set at a single, perfect angle without ever needing to be readjusted - perfect for windows in hard to reach places.

 Similar to french doors, the window treatment you choose for a sliding glass door should allow you to open and shut the door without any hassle whatsoever.
 Moreover, a sliding glass door treatment needs to be sturdy and able to withstand all the usage a sliding door sees.
-Lastly, sliding glass doors are one of the least energy-efficient window types, since they not only let heat transfer through the glass but through the door opening as well.
+Lastly, sliding glass doors are one of the least energy-efficient windows, since they not only let heat transfer through the glass but through the door opening as well.
 A window treatment that can reduce heat transfer should also be a big priority for sliding glass doors.

 Our recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make operating a sliding door easy.
 Panel tracks also offer a range of patterns and textures to pick from, freeing up your options and giving you more design freedom.
 Plantation shutters can be installed in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window covering available.